wikimove SaaS Dashboard

 Design

-A widget-based dashboard was developed using Material-UI v7.2.0, implementing the wikimove brand palette (lightBlue/700 #0288D1 primary, success #2e7d32, warning #ed6c02, anthracite/900 #2D3142 neutrals) as design tokens for visual consistency.
-A 12-column responsive grid enabled flexible widget sizing in three widths—3 columns (compact stats), 6 columns (medium charts), 9 columns (detailed visualisations)—with critical metrics (fleet availability, active trips, revenue, NPS) positioned in a persistent top bar and secondary analytics in the scrollable dashboard area below.
-Comprehensive component specifications documented exact MUI usage (CardHeader, CardContent, Typography variants), colour tokens, spacing (16px padding/gaps), and elevation hierarchy, ensuring seamless developer handoff.
+A widget-based dashboard was developed using Material-UI v7.2.0, implementing the wikimove brand palette as design tokens for visual consistency.
+A 12-column responsive grid enabled flexible widget sizing in 3, 6, and 9 column widths with critical metrics positioned in a persistent top bar.
+Component specifications documented exact MUI usage, colour tokens, spacing (16px padding/gaps), and elevation hierarchy for seamless developer handoff.

-Eight distinct widget types addressed specific operator needs: KPI tiles with colour-coded trend indicators, line charts for week-over-week trip comparison, stacked bars for provider performance (STWL green, ZEUS blue, Donkey teal), and circular progress for zone occupation.
-Multiple iterations refined visual variety—shifting zone occupation from linear to circular progress based on feedback about bar chart repetition—and calibrated typography hierarchy (24px bold values, 11px semibold uppercase labels, 12px regular details) for scannability at multiple reading depths.
-Colour-coded severity levels (green <40%, orange 40-70%, red >70%) enabled instant issue identification without reading numerical values.
+Eight distinct widget types addressed specific operator needs: KPI tiles with colour-coded trends, line charts for week-over-week comparison, stacked bars for provider performance (STWL green, ZEUS blue, Donkey teal), and circular progress for zone occupation.
+Multiple iterations refined visual variety—shifting zone occupation from linear to circular progress based on feedback about bar chart repetition.
+Calibrated typography hierarchy (24px bold values, 11px semibold labels, 12px details) and colour-coded severity (green/orange/red) enabled instant issue identification.

 SaaS dashboard widget showcase for wikimove mobility manager featuring dark mode UI with zone occupation circular progress, trip analytics line chart, fleet status pie chart, support tickets, provider performance bars, and real-time KPI metrics